Skip to main content

 Getting multiple records

-The examples above covered getting a single record per step.
-This is the simplest and most common type of Get step.
+The examples above covered getting a single record per step, which is the simplest and most common type of Get step.

 It is also possible to Get multiple records per step, like so: